mikera/clisk/README.md

 # Clisk

-Clisk is a toolkit for procedural image generation (Clisk = Clojure Image Synthesis Kit)
+Clisk is a DSL library for procedural image generation that can be use from Clojure and Java.

 Example image: